 - Packets from the Cloud VPN to your on-premises VPN are encrypted and authenticated using an IPsec tunnel.

 - Packets from your on-premises VPN to your on-premises hosts are protected by whatever controls you have in place on your network.

 To set up a VPN, create a Cloud VPN gateway and tunnel on the hosted service’s VPC network, then permit traffic between the networks.
 You also have the option of setting up a VPN between two VPCs.

 You can further customize your network by specifying the Internet Key Exchange15 (IKE) version for your VPN tunnel.
 There are two versions of IKE to choose from, IKEv1 and IKEv2, each of which supports different ciphers.
 If you specify IKEv1, Google encrypts the packets using AES-128-CBC and provides integrity through SHA-1 HMAC16.
 For IKEv2, a variety of ciphers are available and supported.
 In all cases, Google Cloud VPN will negotiate the most secure common protocol the peer devices support.
-Full instructions on setting up a VPN can be found in our documentation Creating a VPN.
+Full instructions on setting up a VPN can be found in our documentation Choosing a VPN Routing Option.